 “I was intrigued by OUM’s online curriculum.
 I asked my friend, ‘Do they need a psychiatrist?’
 Come to find out they did.
-I spoke with Dr. Cunningham* and joined the faculty in 2015,” says Dr. Brodersen, who is now an Academic Adviser, Clinical Adviser, Associate Director for Student Advising, and Clinical Course Director for Psychiatry.
+I spoke with Dr. Cunningham* and joined the faculty in 2015,” says Dr. Brodersen, who is now an Academic Advisor, Clinical Advisor, Associate Director for Student Advising, and Clinical Course Director for Psychiatry.
 As a Certified Life Coach, she is also called upon to help students who may be having issues with medical school and its associated stress.

 “I’ve always found life coaching interesting.
 It is much different from psychotherapy, which deals with the past and its impact on the present,” she says.
 “Coaching focuses, instead, on the present and the future.
 It is much more active than therapy because the coach helps the client establish goals – the more concrete the better – which helps the client formulate action steps to achieve them.
 The client is then accountable for how much progress he or she makes.”

 Dr. Brodersen finds OUM to be a very positive work environment for faculty, one that is respectful and collegial, adding that faculty peers are especially willing to help each other, as well as their students.
 That focus on student success and well-being continues to motivate her.

 “We have a special group of people who are all committed and working toward the same outcome – the success of our students.
 It’s easier to work with people when you all have the same goal,” says Dr. Brodersen, also citing the weekly meetings students have with their Academic Advisors as another notable student resource.
 “When I was in medical school, you saw your advisor once a year, which didn’t provide much continuity.”

 Dr. Brodersen finds that together with faculty, students are very focused on reaching their goals.